kin0330/Royal-Christmas-Speeches-Team-H/Collecting Data/README.md

 We provide tutorials on the use of the web crawler, on the cleaning and pre-processing, and on text analysis using Python in the form of Jupyter Notebooks.<br>

 **14. Active Learning Exercise**<br>
 We created an active learning exercise on carrying out a sentiment analysis of the corpus.
 In the active learning exercises we use the VADER sentiment analyzer from the NLTK library.
-The exercises focus on the dissection of the emotional tone in each speech and tracking how these tones evolve in the speeches of Queen's and King's.
+The exercises focus on the dissection of the emotional tone in each speech and tracking how these tones evolve in the Queen's speeches.
+Further, we invite readers to reflect on the limitations and capabilities of distant reading throught this learning exercise.

 **15. Research output**<br>
 To publish our findings, we created the following website: https://royal-christmas-messages.my.canva.site/